xSourPatchx/DeuxCentsCardGame/MasterTodoList.md

 15. **Logging**
     - [ ] Add game event logging and integrate a logger (e.g., `ILogger`) to debug without cluttering UI.
 This logger can adapt to Unity’s `Debug.Log`
     - [ ] Create debug view of game state
+    - [ ] Add self documenting commment using XML for documentation